aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-inferentia-opensource-observability.md

 # Single Cluster Open Source Observability - Inferentia-based cluster

-[AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) is an accelerated Machine Learning (ML) chip (or ML accelerators), designed and built by AWS.
-It is also referred to as Neuron Device.
-Each Neuron device includes multiple NeuronCores, the machine learning compute cores.
+[AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/) is an accelerated Machine Learning (ML) chip, designed by AWS.

-Amazon EC2 ML instances belong to the [Inf1](https://aws.amazon.com/ec2/instance-types/inf1/) and [Inf2](https://aws.amazon.com/ec2/instance-types/inf2/) families.
-Inf1 and Inf2 instances feature multiple AWS Inferentia accelerators and support high-performance and low-latency inference.
+Amazon Elastic Compute Cloud (Amazon EC2) [Inf1](https://aws.amazon.com/ec2/instance-types/inf1/) and [Inf2](https://aws.amazon.com/ec2/instance-types/inf2/) instances feature AWS Inferentia chips and support high-performance and low-latency inference.

-[AWS Neuron](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/) is an SDK with a compiler, runtime, and profiling tools that helps developers deploy models on both AWS Inferentia accelerators and train them on AWS Trainium accelerators.
+[AWS Neuron](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/) is an SDK with a compiler, runtime, and profiling tools that helps developers deploy models on both AWS Inferentia accelerators and train them on [AWS Trainium](https://aws.amazon.com/machine-learning/trainium/) chips.
 It integrates natively with popular ML frameworks, such as PyTorch and TensorFlow.

-This pattern shows you how to monitor the performance of ML accelerators, used in an Amazon EKS cluster leveraging Inferentia-based Amazon EC2 Inf1 and Inf2 instances.
+This pattern shows you how to monitor the performance of ML chips, used in an Amazon EKS cluster running on Amazon EC2 Inf1 and Inf2 instances.

 Amazon Managed Service for Prometheus and Amazon Managed Grafana are open source tools used in this pattern to collect and visualise metrics respectively.